abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 ---

-### Eliminating Tail Recursion
+### Tail Recursion

-> By making our algorithm description exploit the repetitive structure in a recursive way, we can often avoid complex case analyses and nested loops.
-This approach can lead to more readable algorithm descriptions, while still being quite efficient.

 **Tail recursion** is a version of recursion impacts the final phase of a recursive function.
 In tail recursion, the recursive call is the last thing that happens in the function.
 This means that **the return value of the recursive call is returned as the return value of the function**, without any additional processing.

+> When a program runs, the call stack stores the function calls (that have started but not completed yet) in a stack data structure.
+Each function call is stored in a stack frame.
+When a function returns, its stack frame is removed from the call stack.
+>
+> The call stack is used to store local variables and parameters of each function call, and **what is left to do in the function**.
+When a function calls itself recursively, a new stack frame is created and pushed onto the call stack.
+When the function returns, the stack frame is popped off the call stack.

 - This is important because it means that the function does not have to wait for the recursive call to be resolved.
 It can return immediately with the recursive call, and the recursive call can be resolved later.

-- It results a much better space complexity, because we don't need to store the recursive calls in the call stack, we can just return the result of the recursive call and then return the final result of the function.
+  - This results a much better space complexity, because we don't need to store the recursive calls in the call stack, we can just return the result of the recursive call and then return the final result of the function.

   ```py
   # Normal recursion | Space complexity -> O(n)